mtermoul/garage-sale/article/article.md

 After adding the `Object Type` and `metafields`, it's time to add some data.
 For adding data just click on the object type from Cosmic JS dashboard left menu, and start adding data.
 You can also insert data using Cosmic JS CLI API.
 Please review the documentation for the CLI functions.
 I personally used both the dashboard and the CLI to insert the test data for my application.
 Here is an example of how you would add data to the post categories object type:

 ```
 # inserting into PostCategories
 cosmic add-object --type_slug "postcategories" --title "Shoes" --metafields [{title: "name", value: "Shoes"}]
 cosmic add-object --type_slug "postcategories" --title "Cars" --metafields [{title: "name", value: "Cars"}]
 ```

 and in a similar way you can add all of your objects.
 For the images, it's easier to open the dashboard, and upload all of your images using the `Media` function from the left menu of Cosmic JS dashboard.
-For my application, each post have multiple images, and each image has three versions.
+For my application, each post has multiple images, and each image has three versions.
 Extra small, small, and medium which will be selected based on the screen display size.
 Since we are developing for PWA which is mainly for mobile devices, we will be mainly serving xm and sm images.
 However we are also providing an alternate view for a desktop using the md files just in case if the app is opened from the desktop screen.
 We will get into more details about how to optimize images for our PWA app further down.

 <img src="./images/cosmic_add_images.png" width="80%" alt="Cosmic JS - Add images" style="display: block; margin-left: auto; margin-right: auto;">